 You can find cilantro at your local gardening center, home improvement store, or even your local farmer’s market for just a few dollars per plant.
-Take a look at how easy cilantro is to use in a variety of other ways that are fun and frugal.
-Take a peek!
+Take a look below at how easy cilantro is to use in a variety of other ways that are fun and frugal.

 1. Spice up your sour cream.

-Chopped cilantro can be stirred in with sour cream and them used to top chili, soups, and stews.
-For a healthier alternative, you can also stir it in with low fat plan yogurt and use the same way.
+Chopped cilantro can be stirred in with sour cream and then used to top chili, soups, and stews.
+For a healthier alternative, you can also stir it in with low-fat plain yogurt and use it the same way.

 2. Rev up your rice.

-You can chop and toss cilantro into your rice dishes for some extra refreshing pep!
+You can chop cilantro and toss it into your rice dishes for some extra pep!
 Or, just sprinkle some on top before serving.
 Mix chopped cilantro with lime to create a refreshing dressing for your rice dishes as well.

 3. Give salad dressing a kick.

-You can add chopped cilantro to your salad dressings for a little kick.
-It pairs especially well with vinaigrettes as well as citrus flavored dressings.
-Add and allow the dressing to sit in a refrigerator for an hour before use.
+Add chopped cilantro to your salad dressings for an extra little kick.
+It pairs especially well with vinaigrettes and citrus-flavored dressings.
+Add the cilantro and allow the dressing to sit in a refrigerator for about an hour before use.